devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 ## 3.1User Interfaces

+PolyChord will have a Keyboard that will react to input from either a MIDI Keyboard or computer keyboard.
+There will also be a main menu containg tutorials in music theory and a chord explorer interface, options to save a chord progression or view saved chord progressions and all other core features.
+There will also be a seperate menu which allows for swapping between various samples such as "Piano", "Guitar", and "Drums" by the user clicking on the sample type or by typing in the corresponding sample name or index.
+This menu will also have an option to swap the octave that is being used by the piano in the case that they are using a computer keyboard.

-Describe the logical characteristics of each interface between the software product and the users.
+*Describe the logical characteristics of each interface between the software product and the users.
 This may include sample screen images, any GUI standards or product family style guides that are to be followed, screen layout constraints, standard buttons and functions (e.g., help) that will appear on every screen, keyboard shortcuts, error message display standards, and so on.
 Define the software components for which a user interface is needed.
-Details of the user interface design should be documented in a separate user interface specification.
+Details of the user interface design should be documented in a separate user interface specification.*

 ## 3.2Hardware Interfaces

+Supported Devices: MIDI Controller, primarily MIDI Keyboards and computer keyboards using the top 2 rows (" a " to " ' " and " q " to " \ " to simulate a MIDI Controller.
+PolyChord will accept input from a MIDI Keyboard or computer keyboard using the https://github.com/djipco/webmidi webmidi API.
+Once the input has been interpreted PolyChord will display the notes on an on-screen keyboard and play the corresponding note through the user's computer.

-Describe the logical and physical characteristics of each interface between the software product and the hardware components of the system.
-This may include the supported device types, the nature of the data and control interactions between the software and the hardware, and communication protocols to be used.
+*Describe the logical and physical characteristics of each interface between the software product and the hardware components of the system.
+This may include the supported device types, the nature of the data and control interactions between the software and the hardware, and communication protocols to be used.*

 ## 3.3Software Interfaces

-Describe the connections between this product and other specific software components (name and version), including databases, operating systems, tools, libraries, and integrated commercial components.
+*Describe the connections between this product and other specific software components (name and version), including databases, operating systems, tools, libraries, and integrated commercial components.
 Identify the data items or messages coming into the system and going out and describe the purpose of each.
 Describe the services needed and the nature of communications.
 Refer to documents that describe detailed application programming interface protocols.
 Identify data that will be shared across software components.
-If the data sharing mechanism must be implemented in a specific way (for example, use of a global data area in a multitasking operating system), specify this as an implementation constraint.
+If the data sharing mechanism must be implemented in a specific way (for example, use of a global data area in a multitasking operating system), specify this as an implementation constraint.*

 ## 3.4Communications Interfaces

+** Do we have any communication Interfaces to mention? **

-Describe the requirements associated with any communications functions required by this product, including e-mail, web browser, network server communications protocols, electronic forms, and so on.
+*Describe the requirements associated with any communications functions required by this product, including e-mail, web browser, network server communications protocols, electronic forms, and so on.
 Define any pertinent message formatting.
 Identify any communication standards that will be used, such as FTP or HTTP.
-Specify any communication security or encryption issues, data transfer rates, and synchronization mechanisms.
+Specify any communication security or encryption issues, data transfer rates, and synchronization mechanisms.*

 # 4.System Features